richelbilderbeek/simplify_cpp_travis_intro/README.md

 Great, Travis and `cppcheck` have detected this problem.
 Due to this, the Travis build has failed.
-The person that submitted this commit may have been reminded that in C++ indices at zero.
+The person that submitted this commit may have been reminded that in C++ indices start at zero.

 Adding static code analysis tools to a Travis scripts do not only help experts.
 As in this example, it may help teach beginners.
 It will give them a friendly reminder